Junkyard Beats Victoria have been announced as recipients of the 2022 Fellowship.

-The Trustees of the Australian Children’s Theatre Foundation and Regional Arts Victoria are thrilled to announce the recipients of the ACTF 2022 Joan and Betty Rayner Fellowship, Junkyard Beats Victoria.
+The Trustees of the Australian Children’s Theatre Foundation (ACTF) and Regional Arts Victoria are delighted to announce the 2024 Joan and Betty Rayner ACTF Fellowship has been awarded to theatre-maker Michelle Heaven.

 More information